-More than half of all states allow overseas voters to return their ballots electronically--that is, by Email, Online Upload, or Fax.
+Two-thirds of the states plus DC (33 in total) allow some or all overseas voters to return their ballots electronically--that is, by Email, Online Upload, or Fax.
 This option is a huge boon to overseas voters who live in areas where the postal system is unreliable or non-existent, or who otherwise may not be able to meet the deadline for returning their ballots by postal mail.